nkarl/nkarl.github.io/src/content/blog/2024-05-13-touching-grass-in-boise.md

 pubDate: 'May 13 2024'
 ---

 I went to Boise for the weekend to attend my friend Jarren's wedding.
+It was my first time at an American wedding, so I felt some awkwardness at first.
+That soon went away; Claire's mother and the families were very warm and welcoming.
 We had a blast!

 I also want to make a note about the Smash Burger at the airport.
 I had a double bacon burger and it was amazing.
 It was fresh and juicy and just right amount of saltiness.
 I will remember the taste for a long time.